 Unlike with a real investment portfolio, however, the performance of a stock index is not given as a monetary value.
 Instead, the level of each index is represented simply as a number, the level of which is determined by an algorithm designed to give the best indication of the performance of the stock exchange as a whole.

 How can I invest in an index?

 As an index is not a directly tradeable asset such as a stock or commodity, you cannot buy and sell one directly.
-Instead, there are a variety of ways you can invest your money to follow the performance of a specific stock index over time, with the most prominent methods being with ETFs (Exchange-Traded Funds) and mutual funds.
+Instead, there are a variety of ways you can invest your money to follow the performance of a specific stock index over time, with the most prominent methods being investing through ETFs (Exchange-Traded Funds) or mutual funds.

 The two main approaches you can take if investing your money this way are to invest for the long term, or to make short term trades in pursuit of faster profits.
 Keep reading for an explanation of both these approaches.